Derek Boogaard: Death

 In May 2011, Boogaard was granted another recess to attend his sister's graduation from the University of Kansas.
 He and brother Aaron went from California back to Minneapolis, planning to spend a few days together with Ryan, the other Boogaard brother.
-On the night of May 12, Derek went out with friends.
-Before they left the apartment, Aaron gave Derek what he said later was a 30-mg Percocet tablet he had been holding for his brother.
+On the night of May 12, Boogaard went out with friends.
+Before they left the apartment, Aaron gave Derek what he said later was a 30 mg Percocet tablet he had been holding for his brother.

 Boogaard and his friends went to a steakhouse for dinner, where he consumed some mixed drinks along with his steak.
 They then circulated among four different bars, drinking more as they did.

-On his return home, Derek went to the bathroom, then the bedroom, several times before his friends left.
+On his return home, Boogaard went to the bathroom, then the bedroom, several times before his friends left.
 At 3 am, he called Aaron from the kitchen, where he had been making pancakes, several times, complaining that the bed was spinning.
 "He was miserable", Aaron recalled.
-Derek finally stopped, apparently asleep, and Aaron went to a girlfriend's house and did not return until the afternoon.
+Boogaard finally stopped, apparently asleep, and Aaron went to a girlfriend's house and did not return until the afternoon.

-When he did, Derek was still in bed.
+When he did, Boogaard was still in bed.
 Assuming his brother was still hung over from alcohol use, Aaron said that he was going to pick Ryan up at the airport.
 When he returned, Ryan, who had like his father become an RCMP officer, saw that Derek's body was not moving and that rigor mortis had set in.
 The two called 9-1-1 and their parents.

 Firefighters who responded first declared him dead at the scene.
-He was a month and ten days short of his 29th birthday.
 An autopsy found that the cause of Boogaard's death was an accidental overdose of alcohol and oxycodone.
 "The coroner said with that mixture, he probably died as soon as he closed his eyes," said Aaron.